 8 Dalakas MC, Koffman B, Fujii M, et al. A controlled study of intravenous immunoglobulin combined with prednisone in the treatment of IBM.
 Neurology.
 2001;56(3):323–7.

-Summary by Suzan Fischbein, LMSW, Social Work Coordinator, Myositis Support Group
+Summary by Suzan Fischbein, LCSW, Social Work Coordinator, Myositis Support Group

 Edited by Nancy Novick.